EnLewis/shopify-image-repo/README.md

 ```bash
 pip install -r requirements.txt
 ```
-This will probably take some time since it needs to get the pre-build tensorflow models we use in this project
+This will probably take some time since it needs to get the pre-built tensorflow models we use in this project
 - Next navigate to the `front/` dir.
 ```bash
 cd front/